 A brief biography of Samuel Johnson is a difficult task, but here we go.
 Samuel Johnson's life covers many points, but it's a story about overcoming considerable adversity, to ultimately become one of the best known men of his age.

 Johnson was born in Lichfield, England, on September 18, 1709; his father Michael was a bookseller.
 Johnson was not a healthy infant, and there was considerable question as to whether he would survive: he was baptized almost immediately.
-Johnson was scarred from scrofula, and suffered a loss of hearing and was blind in one eye, thanks largely to nursing from a tubercular nursemaid.
+Johnson was scarred from scrofula, thanks to nursing from a tubercular nursemaid; as a result he suffered a loss of hearing and was blind in one eye.
 During his toddler years, he had an open "issue" in his arm, to drain fluids.
 Stop for a moment, and think about a small child being singled out in this way, and what it must have meant.

 In spite of these infirmities, there are early tales of his independence.
 Once, when his babysitter failed to pick him up on time from nursery school, Johnson decided he would get home on his own, crawling on all fours in order to see the gutter and avoid falling in.
 The babysitter followed at some distance, but when Johnson saw her watching, protested against her following him, vehemently.

 The availability of the books in his father's shop, and his natural proclivity for learning, contributed to his having extensive knowledge at an early age.
 When Johnson spent time with an elder cousin, he was exposed to a broad range of thinking and cultivation, of the sort he wouldn't have ordinarily seen in Lichfield.
 He later attended Oxford for about a year, but left for financial reasons.
 His poverty at Oxford was noticed by another student, who left a pair of new shoes outside Johnson's door during the night; while Johnson's poverty was itself humiliating, the fact that another would notice and make Johnson a beneficiary of charity enraged him.